NazmulHasanNahid/health-care/README.md

 ## We provide You A instant Healt Care Service

-## We make sure your health condition is good and than we relese your  patient
+## We make sure your health condition is good and than we relese your  patients